-- Consistency – the key to developing a following on Twitter is to post relevant content regularly.
+- Consistency is the key to developing a following on Twitter, so make it a habit to post relevant content regularly.

-- Target market – make sure you know who you are speaking to, what they want to hear and what they are saying.
+- Target market matters.
+Make sure you know who you are speaking to, what they want to hear and what they are saying.
 The real challenge is getting the right audience to see your tweets.

-- Strategy – develop a Twitter strategy that provides value to your target audience.
+- Strategy refers to how you structure your tweets, as well as sending them in a timely manner.
+Develop a Twitter strategy that provides value to your target audience.

-- Manage – ensure you manage your content strategy, with regular monitoring that ensures you stay on message.
+- Manage your content strategy, with regular monitoring that ensures you stay on message.

-After you have signed up and have a username you can access Twitter from your computer or mobile phone.
-All smart phones including the iPhone, Android-based devices, Windows phones and BlackBerry will have this capability, typically via a web app which you can download to your phone or via the web browser.
-If you don’t have a smart phone you can also use SMS to tweet, which is handy when you are not in range of wifi or an internet connection.
+After you have signed up and created a username, you can access Twitter from your computer or mobile phone.
+All smart phones, including the iPhone, Android-based devices, Windows phones and BlackBerry, will have this capability, typically via a web app which you can download to your phone or via the web browser.
+If you don't have a smartphone, you can also use SMS to tweet, which is handy when you are not in range of a Wi-Fi or an internet connection.

-Before you become overwhelmed by all the @, # hashtags and talk of tweets, it makes sense to get under the skin of Twitter – it is all very simple once you get the hang.
-Here are some essential aspects you need to master before you start tweeting:
+Before you become overwhelmed by all the @, # hashtags and talk of tweets, it makes sense to dissect Twitter.
+It is all very simple once you get the hang of it.
+Here are some essential aspects of the tool which you need to master before you start tweeting:

-- Tweets - think of tweeting as sharing your thoughts in a brief, casual manner – much like a text.
+- Tweets are messages posted on the Twitter platform.
+Think of tweeting as sharing your thoughts in a brief, casual manner.
 Tweets are designed to be brief and were inspired by text messaging on mobile phones, which emphasise concise communication.
-The only limit you have is that each tweet or message can only contain a maximum of 140 characters – which is a bit like a long sentence really.
+Each tweet has a character limit of 280.
+Apart from pure text, tweets may also come in the form of photos, videos or GIFs.

-- Retweeting - you are also able to retweet a message - basically 'forwarding' your followers a post that was written by another person on Twitter.
-To do this you copy and paste the original tweet and send it out, usually with 'RT' – for retweet - and the original tweeters username at the beginning of the tweet (RT @nt_pages).
+- Retweeting is the act of reposting a message from another person on Twitter.
+It's basically "forwarding" relevant information to your followers.
+To do this, copy and paste the original tweet and send it out, usually with "RT" – for retweet – and the original tweeter's username at the beginning of the tweet (RT @nt_pages).
 This is good Twitterquette and will help you develop relationships with others, as well as create dynamic discussions with your followers.

-- Serial Tweeting - if you are serious about using Twitter and are likely to tweet consistently it makes sense to use a program such as Tweetdeck or Hootsuite.
-These are utilities dedicated to helping you manage your Twitter account more effectively.
-Besides tracking conversations more efficiently in separate streams, they allow you to see your replies and direct mentions, as well as following topics (#hashtags) that interest you.
+- Serial Tweeting refers to posting tweets consistently, which you want to practise if you're serious about using Twitter for your natural health business.
+It makes sense to use a management program, such as TweetDeck or Hootsuite, to draft, schedule and track your tweets more effectively.
+Besides tracking conversations more efficiently in separate streams, a management tool allows you to see your replies and direct mentions, as well as follow topics (#hashtags) that interest you.